WentTheFox/BSDataPuller/README.md

 ///The modifiers selected by the user that are specific to practice mode.
 PracticeModeModifiers PracticeModeModifiers = new PracticeModeModifiers();

-///The amount Play Points this map is worth.
+///The approximate amount of performance points this map is worth (legacy value for backwards-compatibility)
 ///0 if the map is unranked or the value was undetermined. double PP = 0;

+///ScoreSaber stars (legacy value for backwards-compatibility)
 ///0 if the value was undetermined. double Star = 0;

+///Ranked state for the current map.
+///0 if the value was undetermined.
+SRankedState RankedState = new SRankedState();

+///Song rating percentage on BeatSaver (0-100)
+///0 if the value was undetermined. float Rating = 0;

 ///The color scheme for the currently playing map.
 SColorScheme ColorScheme = new SColorScheme();